Passively self-error-rejecting qubit transmission over a collective-noise channel: discussion and summary

 We have described a passively self-error-rejecting single-qubit transmission scheme over a collective-noise channel.
-Compared with the novel scheme proposed by Yamamoto et al. \cite{yamamoto} for faithful qubit distribution assisted by one additional qubit, the present scheme has some interesting features as follows: (1) The success probability for obtaining an uncorrupted state $P_S=\frac{N-1}{N}$ approaches 100\% in principle if the number of wavepackets is large enough, which is about eight times of that in the scheme introduced by Yamamoto et al. \cite{yamamoto}.
+Compared with the scheme proposed by Yamamoto \emph{et al.} \cite{yamamoto} for faithful qubit distribution assisted by one additional qubit and the scheme without additional qubit \cite{lixh}, the present scheme has some interesting features as follows: (1) The success probability for obtaining an uncorrupted state $P_S=\frac{2^{N+1}-1}{2^{N+1}}$ approaches 100\% in principle if the number of wavepackets is large enough (when $N=3$, $P_S=93.75\%$), which is about eight times of that in the scheme introduced by Yamamoto \emph{et al.} \cite{yamamoto}.
 At the aspect of success probability, the present scheme is an optimal one.
-(2) The present scheme does not require an additional qubit against a collective noise, just the single qubit itself, which makes the present scheme has some good applications in quantum communication.
-In detail, one can easily apply this scheme to almost all quantum communication protocols existing, such as those with single photons or entanglements \cite{rmp}.
-Also, we can apply this scheme to the decoy-state QKD protocols \cite{decoystate1,decoystate2,decoystate3} with faint laser pulses.
+Of course, the bigger the number of the wavepackets, the more time slots that Bob should pay for reconstructing the original state, which maybe decrease the key-generation rate in quantum communication.
+(2) The present scheme does not require an additional qubit against a collective noise, just the single qubit itself, which makes the present scheme have some good applications in quantum communication.
+In detail, one can easily apply this scheme to almost all quantum communication protocols existing, such as the quantum cryptography protocols with single photons or entanglement \cite{rmp}.
 (3) The present scheme requires only one quantum channel, not two or more \cite{yamamoto,lixh}.
-(4) This scheme does not require fast polarization modulators (Pockels cell) \cite{correction}, i.e., it works in a completely passive way.
+(4) This scheme does not require fast polarization modulators (Pockels cell) \cite{correction} when it is used in quantum cryptography, i.e., it works in a completely passive way for quantum cryptography with postselection.
 (5) It is easy to implement this scheme with some simple optical devices in principle.
-(6) The success probability does not depend on the extent of the collective noise, i.e., it is independent of the noise parameters ($\delta_1$, $\gamma_1$, $\delta_2$, and $\gamma_2$), which is different from those in Refs.\cite{yamamoto,wangxb}.
-As shown in Eq.(\ref{state2}) and Fig. 3, the wavepackets interfere with only those with the same parameter of collective noise, and the success probability for each part with the same noise parameter is $P_S=\frac{N-1}{N}$.
+(6) The success probability does not depend on the extent of the collective noise, i.e., it is independent of the noise parameters ($\delta_1$, $\eta_1$, $\delta_2$, and $\eta_2$), which is different from those in Refs.\cite{yamamoto,wangxb}.
+As shown in Eq.(\ref{dgz1f}) and Fig. 2, the wavepackets interfere with only those with the same parameter of collective noise, and the success probability for each part with the same noise parameter is $P_S=\frac{2^{N+1}-1}{2^{N+1}}$.
 This good feature makes the present scheme more efficient than other schemes \cite{yamamoto,lixh}.
-(7) As the single qubit transmitted is in an arbitrary state $\vert \psi \rangle=\alpha \vert H\rangle + \beta \vert V\rangle$, the present scheme can also be used to accomplish the faithful transmission of one particle in an entangled quantum system.
+(7) As the single qubit transmitted is in an arbitrary state $\vert \psi \rangle_0=\alpha \vert H\rangle + \beta \vert V\rangle$, the present scheme can also be used to accomplish the faithful transmission of one particle in an entangled quantum system as an entangled pure state $\alpha'\vert H\rangle_h\vert H\rangle_t + \beta'\vert V\rangle_h\vert V\rangle_t$ can be rewritten as $\alpha''\vert H\rangle_t + \beta'\vert V\rangle_t$ (here the subscript $h$ and $t$ represent the home particle and the traveling particle, respectively).